 - search engine optimization efforts whether they be in-house or outsourced

 - web site development costs

 - Email Marketing

 - or any other investment you have made to promote your website in one way or the other

 The outputs or outcomes of your investments on the website project could be as follows.

 - Customer satisfaction

 - Problem resolution rate etc.

 There could be so many ways of improving the ROI of a website.
-However, the first and foremost important step in this regard is to gather data of the visitors who visit your website via any free or paid web analytics tool such as Google Analytics, brutally analyze what what the data says and then make recommendations on how to improve your website so that you can achieve your goals from it.
+However, the first and foremost important step in this regard is to gather data of the visitors who visit your website via any free or paid web analytics tool such as Google Analytics, brutally analyze what the data says, and then make recommendations on how to improve your website so that you can achieve your goals from it.